 Established continuity plans are an essential part of a business's reopening in a post-COVID-19 world.
 Expectations for success continue to rise as more businesses reopen with safety as a top priority.
 With a growing list of resources and recommendations, many employers are wondering where to start.

-We partnered with the Public Agency Risk Management Association (PARMA) for our latest Out Front Ideas with Kimberly and Mark webinar, where three special guests joined us to discuss employer considerations for returning to a physical workspace.
+We partnered with the Public Agency Risk Management Association (PARMA) for our latest Out Front Ideas with Kimberly and Mark webinar1, where three special guests joined us to discuss employer considerations for returning to a physical workspace.

 Tim Karcz, senior risk manager at California Joint Powers Insurance Authority

 Traci Parke, partner at Burke, Williams & Sorenson, LLP